-The medina is the old city of Marrakech, contained within the ancient, pink city walls.
+Founded around 1070 by the Almoravids, the Medina of Marrakesh is the old city of Marrakech, contained within the 19-kilometers ancient, pink city walls.
 Until a little over a century ago the majority of Marrakech was contained within this area, making it a hotspot of culture, history, and tradition.

 In fact, this area is so steeped in cultural significance that UNESCO designated it as a World Heritage Site in 1982.
 Medina is the perfect place to stay if you really want to sink into the history and atmosphere of ancient Marrakech.

 The most iconic attraction of Medina is the Jemaa el-Fna square, the primary market square in Marrakech.
 Packed with street performers, food vendors, and Morocco’s largest souk, it’s an excellent spot to spend an afternoon.